 Aspergers and sleep-overs are NOT a match made in heaven, in our experience!
-First there’s the expectation: Elizabeth has read LOTS of books about all things girly including sleep overs.
-She has a fixed idea in her mind and thinks she knows exactly what will happen.
+First there’s the expectation: Elizabeth had read LOTS of books about all things girly including sleep overs.
+She had a fixed idea in her mind and thought she knew exactly what would happen.
 Check out Amy from The Big Bang Theory for a grown-up version of Aspie expectations on sleep overs! 😉

-But on a more serious level, Elizabeth expects there to be nail painting and pillow fights and midnight feasts etc. Added to these high expectations are the fact that there is inevitably the ‘build-up’ which she finds almost impossible to cope with.
+But on a more serious level, Elizabeth expected there to be nail painting and pillow fights and midnight feasts etc. Added to these high expectations are the fact that there is inevitably the ‘build-up’ which she found almost impossible to cope with.
 Emotion is a difficult thing for young people with Aspergers to define and process.
 Much of it feels like anxiety and for this reason, unreasonably high expectations (such as Christmas, Birthdays and all other holidays plus special days out including sleep-overs) go hand in hand with difficult behaviour.
 In the build up to the EVENT there will be tears, tantrums and sleeplessness which inevitably causes a cycle of more of the same.
-Her emotional vulnerability is why we try and keep things on an even keel.
-I don’t have a rigid structure and I don’t do the same thing day in and day out, but we do try and keep the troughs and peaks to a minimum: the daily-activity equivalent of a Low GI diet!
+Her emotional vulnerability was why we tried to keep things on an even keel.
+I have never had a rigid structure and we don’t do the same thing day in and day out, but we do try and keep the troughs and peaks to a minimum: the daily-activity equivalent of a Low GI diet!